A Proud Past

 The End of Nuclear Testing and the Start of Subcritical Experiments

 After conducting 928 nuclear tests, full-scale nuclear testing came to an end in 1992 when the United States entered into a unilateral moratorium on nuclear weapons testing announced by President George H.W.
 Bush.
 Following several extensions of the moratorium, the Comprehensive Nuclear Test Ban Treaty was signed by President Bill Clinton in 1996.
 In order for the United States to maintain the safety and reliability of its nuclear stockpile without conducting full-scale tests, subcritical experiments were initiated at the NTS.
 An experiment is considered subcritical if no critical mass is formed and no self-sustaining nuclear reaction occurs.
-Subcritical experiments occur more than 900 feet below ground at the U1a tunnel complex.
+Subcritical experiments occur more than 900 feet below ground at the Principal Underground Laboratory for Subcritical Experimentation (PULSE).

 From NTS to NNSS